Occitan literature

 Occitan literature (referred to in older texts as Provençal literature) is a body of texts written in Occitan, mostly in the south of France.
-It was the first literature in a Romance language and inspired the rise of vernacular literature throughout medieval Europe.
+It was the first literature written in a Romance language and inspired the rise of vernacular literature throughout medieval Europe.
 Occitan literature's Golden Age was in the 12th century, when a rich and complex body of lyrical poetry was produced by troubadours writing in Old Occitan, which still survives to this day.
 Although Catalan is considered by some a variety of Occitan, this article will not deal with Catalan literature, which started diverging from its Southern French counterpart in the late 13th century.